aiWORKOUTgenerator/fitcopilot-theme/src/features/Homepage/Training/README.md

 2. **Subcomponents**:
    - `SectionHeader`: Renders the section title, description, and tag
    - `ProgramsList`: Manages and renders the list of training programs
-   - `MainCTA`: Renders the main call-to-action button
+   - `TrainingCTA`: Renders the main call-to-action button
    - `ProgramCard`: Renders individual program cards (existing)
    - `BenefitsList`: Renders the list of benefits for a program (existing)